-The role of the FAI Amateur-Built Aircarft Commission (CIACA) in FAI consists in the promotion of design, construction and operation of amateur and home built aircraft, and the restoration of vintage aircraft.
+The role of the FAI Amateur-Built Aircraft Commission (CIACA - Commission Internationale des Amateurs Constructeurs d'Aéronefs) in FAI consists of the promotion of design, construction and operation of amateur and home built aircraft, and the restoration of vintage aircraft.
 In particular, the most profitable activities and achievements of CIACA can be hereinafter summarized:

 In some instances official actions are taken in order to give the relevant national authorities the view of FAI.